 Editor's note: More consideration on how to prevent denial of service attack type situation when first UE joining the multicast group, triggers the MB-UPF to join the multicast tree towards the content provider is FFS.

-4. By using Nsmf_MBSSession_Create request (MBS Session ID), SMF interacts with MB SMF to retrieve multicast QoS flow information of the indicated MBS session.
+4. By using Nmbsmf_MBSSession_Join request (MBS Session ID), SMF interacts with MB-SMF to retrieve multicast QoS flow information of the indicated MBS session.

-5. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response(N2 SM information (PDU Session ID, MBS Session ID, MB-SMF ID, multicast QoS flow information, updated PDU Session information, mapping between unicast QoS flow and multicast QoS flow information), N1 SM container (PDU Session Modification Command) to:
+5. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response(N2 SM information (PDU Session ID, MBS Session ID, MB-SMF ID, [multicast QoS flow information], updated PDU Session information, [mapping information between unicast QoS flow(s) and multicast QoS flow(s)]), N1 SM container (PDU Session Modification Command)).

+The multicast QoS flow information and the mapping information between unicast QoS flow(s) and multicast QoS flow(s) are included in N2 SM information if the multicast session is active, in order to:

 - create a MBS session context for the indicated MBS session in the RAN, if it does not exist already; and

-- inform about the relation including the mapping information between the multicast context and the UE's PDU session to RAN.
+- inform about the relation between the multicast session context and the UE's PDU session context, including the mapping information between the multicast QoS flow(s) and unicast QoS flow(s), to RAN.

-Based on operator policy, the SMF may prepare for individual delivery fall-back.
-The SMF maps the received QoS information of the multicast QoS Flow into PDU Session's QoS Flow information, and includes the information of the QoS Flows and the mapping information about the QoS Flows in the SM information sent to RAN.
+Based on operator policy, the SMF may prepare for 5GC individual MBS traffic delivery fall-back.
+The SMF maps the received QoS information of the multicast QoS Flow(s) into unicast QoS Flow information, and includes the information of the QoS Flows and the mapping information about the QoS Flows in the SM information sent to RAN.

 Editor's note: Details information included in N2 SM information will be aligned with RAN WG3.